MARCH 2026 · 10 MIN READ

 How it works: By sending a large number of carefully designed queries to a model's API or scoring endpoint and analysing the responses, an attacker can reconstruct the model's decision logic (model extraction) or infer characteristics of the training data (model inversion).
 In banking, the training data contains customer transaction histories, so model inversion can leak sensitive financial information.

 Why it matters for banks: If an attacker can extract your fraud detection model, they can test evasion techniques offline before deploying them against your production system.
 They get unlimited attempts without triggering any alerts.
-If they can invert the model, they gain intelligence about your customers’ transaction patterns, which is valuable for targeted social engineering attacks.
+If they can invert the model, they gain intelligence about your customers' transaction patterns, which is valuable for targeted fraud and pretexting campaigns against staff and customers.

 East African context: Several banks in the region expose fraud scoring through APIs that serve mobile banking and agent banking applications.
 If these endpoints return detailed risk scores or confidence levels rather than simple approve/deny decisions, they provide exactly the feedback an attacker needs for model extraction.